Evangelical Church of the Augsburg Confession in Slovenia: Toleration and Parish Foundations

-Following the issuance of the Patent of Toleration by Emperor Joseph II in 1781, the Evangelical Church was permitted to re-establish its presence in Prekmurje.
+Following the issuance of the Toleration Patent by Emperor Joseph II in 1781, the Evangelical Church was permitted to re-establish its presence in Prekmurje.
 In 1783, three parishes were founded: Puconci, Križevci, and Hodoš.
 The first worship service was held in Puconci on 12 October 1783, led by Mihael Bakoš, the first pastor of Križevci.
 These developments marked the beginning of a renewed Evangelical presence in the region.

 19th Century Expansion

 In the 19th century, German-speaking Protestants established new Evangelical parishes in Ljubljana, Celje, and Maribor.
 These communities were primarily composed of immigrants and merchants who brought Lutheran traditions to urban centers outside Prekmurje.
 After World War II, these parishes were suppressed under the new political regime, but they were gradually reopened in the 1950s.
 Today, the congregations in these cities are mostly composed of descendants of Prekmurje migrants and other Slovene Protestants.

 Prekmurje Seniorat

-In 1919, following the Treaty of Trianon and the incorporation of Prekmurje into the Kingdom of Serbs, Croats and Slovenes, ten Evangelical parishes separated from the Diocese of Szombathely in Hungary.
+In 1919, following the Treaty of Trianon and the incorporation of Prekmurje into the Kingdom of Serbs, Croats and Slovenes, ten Evangelical parishes separated from the Sombotel Diocese in Hungary.
 In 1922, these parishes officially formed the Prekmurje Evangelical Seniorat, with its seat in Murska Sobota.
 The seniorat was led by Števan Kovatš, who became its first and only senior.
 In 1941, the seniorat was dissolved, but Kovatš and Josip Benko were later honored with the title of honorary senior.